Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Evaluation Metrics for Dataset Manipulation

 \item \textbf{Training From Scratch:} A network is trained from random initialization on data containing poison examples in the training set. \end{enumerate}

-To further standardize these tests, we provide pre-trained architectures to test against.
+To further standardize these tests, we provide pre-trained models to test against.
 The parameters of one model are given to the attacker.
 We then evaluate the strength of the attacks in white-box and black-box scenarios.
 For white-box tests in the transfer learning benchmarks, we use the same frozen feature extractor that is given to the attacker for evaluation.
 While in the black-box setting, we craft poisons using the known model but we test on the two models the attacker has not seen, averaging the results.
 When training from scratch, models are trained from a random initialization on the poisoned dataset.
-We report averages over 100 independent trials for each test.
+We report averages from 100 independent trials for each test.
 Backdoor attacks can use any $5\times5$ patch.
 Note that the number of attacker-victim network pairs is kept small in our benchmark because each of the 100 trials requires re-training (in some cases from scratch), and we want to keep the benchmark within reach for researchers with modest computing resources.

-\paragraph{CIFAR-10 benchmarks} Models are pretrained on CIFAR-100, and the fine-tuning data is a subset of CIFAR-10.
-We choose this subset to be the first 250 images from each class, allowing for 25 poison examples.
+\paragraph{CIFAR-10 benchmarks.} Models are pretrained on CIFAR-100, and the fine-tuning data is a subset of CIFAR-10.
+We choose this subset to be the first 250 images per class (2,500 images), this includes 25 poison examples in total (2,475 unperturbed images).
 This amount of data motivates the use of transfer learning, since training from scratch on only 2,500 images yields poor generalization.
 See Appendix \ref{app:modelperformances} for examples.
 We allow 500 poisons when training from scratch, see Appendix \ref{app:google} for a case-study in which we investigate how many poisons an attacker may be able to place in a dataset compiled by querying the internet for images.
 We allow the attacker access to a ResNet-18, and we do black-box tests on a VGG11 \citep{vgg}, and a MobileNetV2 \citep{mobilenet}, and we use one of each model when training from scratch and report the average.